connerdrake98/ds-blog/_posts/2024-02-24-testing-stock-strategies.md

 A word of warning - if you make a lot of requests in quick succession in your code, Yahoo Finance may start to limit the amount of requests you make or even block you from making additional requests.

 A simple and easy way to space out your requests is to use time.sleep(n), with n being the number of seconds to sleep (I recommend 2 seconds between requests).
 You will not need to install the time library prior to import because it comes installed with Python already.
-See the example below for a one example of how you could pause the program in between requests.
+See the example below for how you could pause the program in between requests.

 <h3>Getting Data From Multiple Stocks</h3>